asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 Investigate the source of slow builds.
 Is it an issue that can be improved by upgrading server hardware or adding build agents?
 Adding hardware or additional software licenses is an inexpensive activity that can increase the productivity of the entire organization.

 Are tests the slowest part of the build?
 Get help with the design of the existing test suite.
 Often teams who do not have experience with TDD or microtesting end up with very large and slow tests.
 Are tests accessing a database, the file system, or relying on an external service?
 Can tests only be written against the user interface of the system because of software design issues?
 Refactor the tests to no longer interact with these parts of the system (which almost always involves refactoring the code under test to make it amenable to testing).
-Encourage teams to track test run times and fix slow running tests.
+Encourage teams to track test run times and profile and fix slow running tests.

 #### An Example Improvement